Share this blog post!

 The best and least expensive way to pass their exam and learn the information you need to be successful, is by purchasing the exam and textbook separately and relying on education that focuses on the test specific material.
 We highly recommend the Audio Lectures, Practice Tests and Study Guide package (only $199) from Fitness Mentors.

 They go into specific detail regarding what makes it onto the test so you can better prepare yourself for what to expect.
 They also add the real world experiences and examples that teach you how to use the material to train your clients more effectively.
-Whichever way you chose to learn, NASM should be your top choice as it is accepted at almost any training facility.
+Whichever way you chose to learn, the NASM certification should be your top choice as it is accepted at almost any training facility.

 Extra Credentials are like super setting your favorite two body parts, it pumps you up! (insert Arnold voice).
 When you are already a NASM Certified Trainer, I highly recommend focusing your continuing education on sales or sticking with their other certifications, as they transfer to equal the amount of CEU’s you need to recertify (1.9 CEU’s + 0.1 CEU for CPR).
 When choosing your additional certs, think purpose.
 What credential is going to make you more valuable to the type of clientele you want to attract?
 Below is an honest breakdown: